external-sources/hosts-sources/CONTRIBUTING.md

 for comment, by which we can't add in other ways, as all the lists needs to be raw data; from which other scripts easily can work with, without first have to run several cleanup processes.

+# GPG signed
+We require all submissions to be signed with a valid GPG key.

+Only exeption to this rule is the CI/CD bot

+## How do I sign with GPG
+If you no nothing about GPG keys I really suggest you search on [duckduckgo](https://duckduckgo.com) for the best way to do it for the OS you are using.

+However if you do have a GPG kay, add it to you submission profile add at a `-S` to `git commit -S -m "Some very cool enhangements"` and that's is.
+You can also set this globally or pr git.
+Do a search on [duckduckgo](https://duckduckgo.com) to figure out the current way.

+# Writing files/lines
+- All files most end with a newline (\n)(LF) UTF-8.
+- All files have to be in universal UTF-8 style without BOM
+- Files containing `_windows_` in it's files most be incoded in `ISO-8859-1` Latin1 and newlines shall end in (CRLF)